 - 631. Plato.
 (3) Analysis of selected dialogues, covering Plato's most important contributions to moral and political philosophy, theory of knowledge, metaphysics, and theology.
 P-POI. - 632.
 Aristotle.
 (3) Study of the major texts, with emphasis on metaphysics, ethics, and theory of knowledge.
 P-POI. - 641.
 Kant.
 (3) Study of selected works covering Kant's most important contributions to theory of knowledge, metaphysics, ethics, religion, and aesthetics.
-P-POI.

-- 642. Studies in Modern Philosophy.
+P-POI. - 642.
+Studies in Modern Philosophy.
 (3) Treatment of selected figures and/or themes in seventeenth and eighteenth century European philosophy.
 P-POI. - 652.
 Hegel, Kierkegaard, and Nietzsche.
 (3) Examination of selected sources embodying the basic concepts of Hegel, Kierkegaard, and Nietzsche, especially as they relate to each other in terms of influence, development, and opposition.
 P-POI. - 654.
 Wittgenstein.
 (3) The work of Ludwig Wittgenstein on several central philosophical problems studied and compared with that of Frege, James, and Russell.
 Topics include the picture theory of meaning, truth, skepticism, private languages, thinking, feeling, the mystical, and the ethical.
 P-POI. - 661.
 Topics in Ethics.
 (3) P-POI. - 662.
 Social and Political Philosophy.
 (3) Systematic examination of selected social and political philosophers of different traditions, with concentration on Plato, Marx, Rawls, and Nozick.
 Topics include rights, justice, equality, private property, the state, the common good, and the relation of individuals to society.
-P-POI. - 671.
+P-POI. - 670.
+Philosophy and Christianity.
+(3) Examination of the philosophical foundations of Christian thought and belief.
+Christian concepts of God and life everlasting, trinity, incarnation, atonement, prayer, sin, evil, and obligation. - 671.
 Philosophy of Art.
 (3) Critical examination of several philosophies of art, with emphasis upon the application of these theories to particular works of art.
 P-POI. - 672.
 Philosophy of Religion.
 (3) Analysis of the logic of religious language and belief, including an examination of religious experience, mysticism, revelation, and arguments for the nature and existence of God.
 P-POI. - 673.
 Philosophy of Science.
 (3) Systematic and critical examination of major views concerning the methods of scientific inquiry, and the bases, goals, and implication of the scientific conclusions which result from such inquiry.
 P-POI. - 674.
 Philosophy of Mind.
 (3) Selection from the following topics: the mind-body problem; personal identity; the unity of consciousness; minds and machines; the nature of experience; action, intention, and the will.
 Readings from classical and contemporary sources.
 P-POI. - 675.
 Philosophy of Language.
 (3) Study of such philosophical issues about language as truth and meaning, reference and description, proper names, indexicals, modality, tense, the semantical paradoxes, and the differences between languages and other sorts of sign-systems.
+P-POI.

-P-POI. - 681.
-Topics in Epistemology.
+- 681. Topics in Epistemology.
 (3) The sources, scope, and structure of human knowledge.
 Topics include: skepticism; perception, memory and reason; the definition of knowledge; the nature of justification; theories of truth.
 P-POI. - 682.
 Topics in Metaphysics.
 (3) P-POI. - 685.
 Seminar.
 (2-3) Offered by members of the faculty on specialized topics of their choice.
 With permission, may be repeated for credit.
 P-POI.